Anderson localization effects on doped Hubbard model: Model and methodology

 The typical DOS $\rho_{typ}(\omega)$ takes into account only extended states of the system.
 It is thus critical at the disorder-induced transition, as the system states become localized and $\rho_{typ}(\omega)$ is then expected to go to zero.
 The (arithmetic) average DOS, which is for instance directly detected in spectroscopic experiments, can also be calculated from the DOS of the single-impurity problems, as follows:

 It considers both extended and localized states of the system\cite{Carol2} and remains finite at disordered induced MIT.
 This quantity however goes to zero around the Fermi level by increasing correlation.
-It signals therefore the correlated-driven Mott MIT.\cite{RMP_DMFT_1996} In the next sections, we shall analyze both quantities $\rho_{typ}(\omega)$ and $\rho_{av}(\omega)$ to characterize the phases appearing in the AHM phase diagram.
+This signals the correlated-driven Mott MIT.\cite{RMP_DMFT_1996}

 Since the DMFT-TMT self-consistent condition is based on the DOS, it is advantageous to solve the single-impurity problems on the real axis, to avoid an analytic continuation procedure.
-Here, we solve these auxiliary problems by using perturbation theory in $U$.\cite{Kajueter,Potthoff} Away from half-filling, the second order contribution in $U$ is given by an expression that interpolates between the known results at high frequencies and at the atomic limit.\cite{Kajueter,Potthoff} Comparisons of this approximation with exact diagonalization\cite{Potthoff} and QMC\cite{Nolting} results give us confidence in it.
-Besides directly providing the spectra, this method has the advantage of being numerically fast to allow us to build the phase diagram of disordered problems.
+Here, we solve these auxiliary problems by using perturbation theory in $U$.\cite{Kajueter,Potthoff} Though this method is an approximate solution of the impurity problems which has some well-known drawbacks (e.g. it misses the value of the Kondo temperature), it provides a correct description of the correlated metal to insulator transition, which is the goal of this study.
+Away from half-filling, the modified second order perturbative contribution in $U$ is given by an expression that interpolates between the known results at high frequencies and at the atomic limit.\cite{Kajueter,Potthoff} Comparisons of this approximation with exact diagonalization\cite{Potthoff} and QMC\cite{Nolting} results give us confidence in it.
+Besides directly providing the spectra, this method has the crucial advantage of being numerically fast to allow us to build the phase diagram of disordered problems.
 For each set of the model parameters, we typically solve hundreds of single-impurity problems in each DMFT-TMT iterative step.
 The single-impurity code used in this work was developed by Jaksa Vu\v{c}i\v{c}evi\'c and Darko Tanaskovi\'c, from the Institute of Physics in Belgrade, Serbia, and was previously used by one of us in Ref.~\onlinecite{helenatmt}.

+When entering into the AMI and AMI-0 regions of the phase diagram, $\rho_{typ}(\omega)$ goes to zero, i.e. $\Delta(\omega)\to 0$, which means that effectively the Green's function in eq.~(\ref{Gwe}) reduces to the atomic limit one:\cite{hewson}